Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: METHODOLOGY

 Training of the physics-informed neural network is performed in two stages.
 In the first stage, the Adam optimizer is used to obtain a coarse approximation of the solution, providing suitable initial weights and biases for the network~\cite{Kingma2015}.
 In the second stage, the L-BFGS optimizer is employed to further refine convergence and reduce the residuals of the governing equations~\cite{Nocedal2006,Raissi2019}.
 An adaptive learning rate strategy is adopted, starting from $10^{-3}$ and gradually decreasing to $10^{-6}$ to ensure stable convergence and prevent premature stagnation.

-The number of hidden layers ($H$) and neurons per layer ($N$) are selected based on parametric studies that balance predictive accuracy and computational efficiency.
-A hyperbolic tangent activation function with Glorot initialization is used in all hidden layers, while the output layer employs a linear activation to directly represent the physical variables.
-This configuration provides a robust and expressive architecture for learning nonlinear flow fields within the PINNs framework.
+The number of hidden layers ($H$) and neurons per layer ($N$) are selected based on the parametric study summarized in Table~\ref{tab:ablation}, which evaluates the influence of network depth and width on prediction accuracy.
+A hyperbolic tangent activation function with Glorot initialization is employed in all hidden layers, while the output layer uses a linear activation function to directly represent the physical variables.
+This architecture provides sufficient expressive capability for accurately learning nonlinear flow fields within the PINNs framework.